-- Find shortest paths between v1 and v10 in flow2.net according to the length and value of paths.
+- 1. Find shortest paths between v1 and v10 in flow2.net according to the length and value of paths.
 Find shortest chains according to both criteria too. - 2.
 In the network of English words (dic28.net) find the shortest paths between: white yellow engaged skeptics - 3.
 Find distances of all vertices from vertex v5 in flow2.net. - 4.
 In dic28.net find the distances of all words from yellow.
 Extract and draw a subnetwork including all words that are at distance 3 or less from yellow (including yellow too). - 5.
+Draw an acyclic network from wirth.net in layers with as few crossings as possible. - 6.
 Find words with the highest degree in dic28.net.